MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

      + On Linux, install [Microsoft R Server](../rserver-install-linux-server.md).

-1. On the following Linux flavors, add a few static links:
+1. On the following Linux flavors, add a few symlinks:

    + On CentOS 7.1, CentOS 7.2:
      ```